Skip to main content

 If you're new to cruising and trying to understand pricing, here are some fundamentals that you should know:

 As mentioned earlier, short cruises tend to cost less.
-An 8-night cruise onboard the Odyssey of the Seas departing March 25, 2023 starts at $881 per person, again excluding taxes and gratuities.
+A 7-night cruise onboard Carnival Celebration departing March 24, 2024 starts at $884 per person, again excluding taxes and gratuities.

 You should compare different cruise fares to figure out which sailing will be the best deal for you.
 Our advice is to book as easily as possible, as cruise prices tend to increase over time.